-Flow is that immersive state where time disappears and your work feels effortless.
-You can learn to trigger it reliably by shaping your tasks, your environment, and your routines.
-This guide shows clear, actionable steps to build the right conditions for flow so you can produce better work in less time and enjoy the process more.
+Flow is the immersive state where time disappears and your work feels effortless.
+You can learn to trigger it reliably by shaping your tasks, engineering your environment, and creating consistent routines.
+This guide gives clear, actionable steps to build the conditions for flow so you can produce better work in less time and enjoy the process more.

 ← Back to blog